AdroitAnandAI/Crime-Analysis-Prediction/README.md

 ![mcf](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/mcf.PNG)

+Interim Observations:

+a) As the p-value of density is 0 (small), the changes in crime rate has got close relation with changes in density.

+b) R-squared value is found to be 0.525 with only density as predictor variable.
+This means that 52.5% variability of crime rate is explained by density feature.

+c) Co-effient estimate of 0.0086 indicates one value increase of density would cause 0.0086 value increase in crime rate.

 ### Creating Model with Top 2 Correlated Features

 ![2cf](https://github.com/AdroitAnandAI/Crime-Analysis-Prediction/blob/master/images/2cf.PNG)

+Interim Observations:

+a) **R-squared value is found to be slightly higher (0.527)** when the variable, 'urban' is coupled with density as predictor variables.
+But, R Squared always goes up when you add more variables regardless of whether the added variable help in prediction or not.

+b) Adjusted R Squared, penalizes for adding more variables.
+Thus, it can go down when you add variables that don’t contribute.
+Here note that, **Adjusted R-squared value has gone down from 0.519 to 0.514.
+Also, the AIC value is increased from -470 to -469** (the smaller the AIC value, the better the model is).

+c) It has been noticed that the **p-value of 'density' feature has been increased slightly**.

 Thus, **the model has become more less reliable to explain crime rate**, because the feature 'urban' doesnt contribute to prediction.
 The confusion about the correlation between 'urban' and 'density' variable during EDA step, has been sorted out.